 The private real estate investments consist of private corporations, limited partnerships, a trust, and a pooled investment portfolio.

-The fair value of these entities is determined by the Net Asset Value of the entity.
+The fair value of these entities is determined by the Net Asset Value (fair value of the net assets) of the entity.

 (b) Money market investments